By Professor Doom

 I should note the author doesn’t work in higher ed, and so is utterly unaware of the immense fraud (or of accreditations role in same).
 Similarly, he’s unaware of the breathtaking corruption of many community college systems, and so often pushes them as a “cheaper” alternative.
 I suppose they are, in much the same way as “vaping” is safer than smoking tobacco, and cheaper if you use bootleg cartridges!
 (In no way should this be taken as a recommendation for vaping, and regular readers of my blog know how extensively and thoroughly I’ve documented the fraud of community college.)

-From a cursory overview, it would seem that the and sectors have issued at least as much or possibly more to keep students trapped in debt than their much smaller college counterparts, who brought in only $16 billion of the $649 billion annual haul for U.S. colleges and universities.
-In other words, the schools reap of the total college and university income stream.
+From a cursory overview, it would seem that the government and non-profit sectors have issued at least as much or possibly more false marketing to keep students trapped in debt than their much smaller for-profit college counterparts, who brought in only $16 billion of the $649 billion annual haul for U.S. colleges and universities.
+In other words, the too-pure-for-profit schools reap fully 97.5% of the total college and university income stream.

 The above is perhaps the most useful side-tidbit on the whole massive piece.
 The government shrieks and points at “for profit” schools for stealing the student loan money, scrutinizing them to a high degree…but only 2.5% of higher ed’s revenue comes from those types of schools.